World War Two Posters

 The military also needed to fill positions vacated by men who were overseas.
 The military actively recruited women.
 The Army had the Women's Army Corp (WAC); The Navy: Women Accepted for Emergency Voluntary Service (WAVES); The Coast Guard: Women's Reserve (SPARs).

-Here are a few recruitment posters aimed at women:
+Here are a few recruitment posters directed at women:

 Selected U.S. Armed Forces Recruitment Posters: